Allyship on Turtle Island

 To Indigenous, First Nations, Métis, Inuit, & Native Peoples

 In my workshops, I put capitalism front and center, as we examine together how it intersects with racism, Indigeneity, attempted genocide, and colonization.
 The capitalist nation states that we live in not only shape us but also shape how we educate and raise our children.
 Capitalism’s goal is to remain invisible so that it can keep going as a system.
 To convince us all that its ills are the result of individual human failings, instead of built in features of the system that are there by design.
-My focus is on providing teachers with action steps that they can take to be more culturally aware educators to all students in their classrooms, aka good friends.
+My focus is on providing people with action steps that they can take to be more culturally aware, aka good friends.
 To me this means working on collective action, individual steps, and behavior change.

-Whatever kind of educator you are, I am happy to tailor my curriculum to your needs or that of your school.
+Whoever your people are, I am happy to tailor my curriculum to the needs of your institution or group.
 Please contact me or have your school do so for a quote on prices.
 Options that I offer are:

-• Half Day of Professional Development for Teachers
+Half Day of Professional and/or Leadership Development (In Person)

-• Full Day of Professional Development for Teachers
+Full Day of Professional and/or Leadership Development (In Person)

 For Libraries and Community Organizations: A 1.5 Hour Workshop